 I suppose this qualifies as a holiday dessert.
 But I like to make pumpkin pudding year-round.
 This is a healthy dessert you don't have to feel bad that your kids are eating.
 They will ask for seconds.
 Just warning you.

 This pudding has a secret..... it's made with tofu!

 🌱 Tofu in the pudding?

-Silken tofu works best, it has a milder flavour – or less flavour.
+Silken tofu works best, it has a milder flavor - or less flavor.
 But medium or soft tofu will work as well.
 Silken tofu is the stuff in the tiny white boxes - often not refrigerated.
 Drain in paper towels for about 10 minutes before starting.
 You can also use soft style refrigerated tofu.
 Use the same way.

 The chill time helps firm up the pudding and get the flavors to meld.
 It will actually taste a little bit sweeter after it chills.
 But you can make this up to two days ahead.
 Which makes this pudding a nice little dessert recipe to keep in your back pocket for big family dinners.
 Especially for the kids.
 Just cover the pudding with plastic wrap to keep the top from drying out.